Furqan17/snake-py/README.md

 # Snake-py
 classic snake :snake: game
 This game was coded in python and utilises the Pygame library
-Build v1_final

 ## Includes: